A Little History

 But to the point of this article, during this same period, we had a band we opened for routinely.
 They were better than we were, had albums, etc. The lead singer, had an amazing voice and was one of my favorite people.
 One day, he didn’t show up with the band to play with us.
 The rest of the band was angry and upset.
 I found out, that the singer “came out” to them that he was gay.
 They immediately fired him.
 This action too struck me as particularly un-christian like.
 Love the sinner and all that.

 I have since pretty much solidified my unbelief (aka thomas covenant) and hearing of persecution of gay or ‘different’ viewers makes me at least as angry as the proud mother was in that article.
 I am happy that she has changed her views, however I think it’s tragic that it takes a personal matter to make that happen.
-Many christians are the ultimate hypocrites in my view.
+Some christians are the ultimate hypocrites in my view.
 They pick and choose the parts of their faith that are the most hateful, while blithely ignoring (For the most part, there are exceptions) the ‘love thy neighbor’ parts and the parts that contradict.
 Sadly, it’s not even the ‘fringe’ but core to many parts of the tenants of the faith.

 I can rant on this all day, but I felt that if I can make others aware of these articles, perhaps they too can have a personal change in how they approach ‘different’ people.